devzero-inc/ai-assisted-docs/README.md

 - **Customized Communication:** At the core of our AI-assisted documentation is the integration with OpenAI's GPT-3.5, enabling the generation of personalized text completions.
 This dynamic interaction model not only answers queries but also provides insights, suggestions, and further reading options, all streamed directly to the user.

+## Disclaimer
+The documentation provided herein is solely for testing and demonstration purposes.
+It is not the official documentation for DevZero.

 ## Technology Stack

 Our project leverages a robust technology stack, focusing on **Supabase** for database management and **Next.js** for our development framework.